July 16, 2024

 At the time of this writing, the NextJS showcase lists Nike's shopping platform as one of their successes.
 If you are literally Nike, and throwing millions at making your shopping portal slightly more responsive could result in tens of millions of revenue, by all means take a crack at it.
 I, personally, am dubious that the math typically pencils out, even for Nike, but I concede that it's at least plausible that you will deliver a networked experience that is a hair quicker than what the default HTML can do, and reap the rewards.

 Meanwhile, the browser marches on, improving the UX of every website that uses basic HTML semantics.
 For instance: browsers often don't repaint full pages anymore.
-Try browsing Wikipedia (or my blog) on a decent internet connection and notice how rarely the common elements flash (I can't find any documentation for this feature, but it definitely exists).
+Try browsing Wikipedia (or my blog) on a decent internet connection and notice how rarely the common elements flash (this feature is called "paint holding").
 And, if the connection isn't fast, then the browser shows a loading bar!
 It's a win for users, and one of the many ways that sticking with the web primitives rewards developers over time.

 So if you're a bank, or a government, or pretty much anyone with engineering resources short of "limitless," you will likely be better served by sticking to hard page loads (and the default HTML capabilities) as much as possible.
 It's dramatically easier to implement and benefits from browser performance and security improvements over time.
 For page responsiveness improvements, try tweaking your cache headers, scrutinizing the JavaScript you send to the client, and optimizing your CDN setup.
 It always pays off in the long run.